 - Using a ½” seam allowance, stitch along both sides.
 Clip the corners.

 - Turn right side out.
 Push out the corners so they are nice and sharp.
-A chopstick or long knitting needle works well for this.
+A chopstick, long knitting needle or point turner works well for this.
 Press flat.

 - The folded edge is the bottom of the pocket.
 The raw edges are the top of the pocket, which will be covered with the pocket band.